 This podcast is part of an eight-part series.
-In this podcast, Mark Scott, Secretary of the NSW Department of Education, explores how they use data to provide students with effective feedback and inform their classroom practice.
+In this podcast, Mark Scott, former Secretary of the NSW Department of Education, explores how they use data to provide students with effective feedback and inform their classroom practice.

 Intro: Welcome to a special CESE podcast series on the ‘What works best: 2020 update’.
 For eight exclusive episodes join the Secretary of the NSW Department of Education, Mark Scott, as he speaks with schools and students about effective teaching practices that support student academic achievements.
 This week’s topic is on use of data to inform practice with Berry Public School.

 Mark Scott: So, today we’re talking about how schools use data to inform their practice, which is one of the eight effective teaching practices identified in ‘What works best: the 2020 update’.
 And I’m here with the Berry Public School Principal Bob Willets, and the school’s Assistant Principals are going to talk about the ways they use data to improve teaching and learning of their schools.
 Bob, what type of data does Berry Public School collect?
 And how do you use that data to inform teaching and practice?